Fast-Spreading Wildfire Forces Evacuations In Idyllwild

-IDYLLWILD (CBSLA) – A quickly-growing wildfire has forced evacuations Wednesday afternoon in the rural Riverside County community of Idyllwild in the San Jacinto Mountains.
+IDYLLWILD (CBSLA) – A fast-growing wildfire in the rural Riverside County community of Idyllwild in the San Jacinto Mountains has forced evacuations Wednesday afternoon.

 The Cranston Fire broke out sometime before noon off Highway 74, between Hemet and Mountain Center.
 By 2 p.m., the fire had grown to about 800 acres, the U.S. Forest Service reports.